Have you ever created a CodeCommit repo using CloudFormation?

 - Makes collaboration between developers an easy breezy process

-The bare minimum template to create a CodeCommit repository
+The bare minimum template example to create a CodeCommit repository

 To create a CodeCommit repository, all you need is a AWS::CodeCommit::Repository resource.